xiaolai/regular-investing-in-box/docs/en/README.md

 Across the world in recent years more and more money has been flowing into passively-managed funds, and relatively less has been invested in actively-managed funds.
 It is said that money is smart, and it flows to where it can grow.
 Another example is how it flows from the hands of those who love to spend to those who chose to invest.

-American theologian Reinhold Niebuhr's "Serenity Prayer" is in fact a deep meditation on these boundaries.
-It's most common form is as follows:
+American theologian Reinhold Niebuhr's "[Serenity Prayer](https://en.wikipedia.org/wiki/Serenity_Prayer)" is in fact a deep meditation on these boundaries.
+Its most common form is as follows:

 >God, grant me the serenity to accept the things I cannot change,
 >Courage to change the things I can,
 >And wisdom to know the difference.

 **Awareness of borders, a long term perspective, and macro observation.** Together, these three concepts can change a person's personality.
-Myself and my students have all felt this.
+I and my students have all felt this.
 People say that personality can decide one's fate, but I tend to believe that personality isn't innate, and that personality is only an overall expression of the interplay between the black horse, the white horse and the driver at different times and different stages of development.

 For example, deep thinking about these three concepts has made it very difficult for me to become angry.
 There is nothing that is worth my getting as angry as I used to get when I was younger.
 I have started to ponder the following phenomenon:

 >Why are some people able to succeed in even the harshest environments?

-My choice to be a regular investor, and my eventual ability to explain regular investing in detail, all started from asking myself this questions.
+My choice to be a regular investor, and my eventual ability to explain regular investing in detail, all started from asking myself this question.
 Looking at things from a long-term perspective can lead to you to the opposite of your previous conclusions; macro observations can lead you to choices that will produce better results over the long term; and awareness of borders can help you avoid trouble and wasted efforts.
 I have no need to complain about a poor environment, and I don't want to complain about how society is unfair.
 Unfairness in society is like the markets: as long as you look at it from a long-term perspective, it's pretty fair, but if you look at it minute-by-minute it's always unfair.
 Most importantly, I am increasingly able to accept always being underestimated.
 Just like in the stock market, you will only be very briefly overvalued, and it's probably a bubble, right?

 Objectivity is very important.
 Not only objectivity about the world, but objectivity about yourself, and careful objectivity about the border of your self.
 Furthermore, it's even more important to be objective over the long term.
 This is the secret of investing.
 Of course, it's an open secret.

 ## Conclusion

 Regular investing is easy.
-It's just an improvement on "carefully chose and hold over the long term" that needs no further improvement.
+It's just an improvement on "choose carefully and hold over the long term" that needs no further improvement.
 Even if you can't rigorously follow the process of investing regular amounts on a set schedule, it's still okay, as long as you are able to hold over the long term.

 Your final returns can be calculated by this equation: